-Spiritual direction is a process by which one person journeys contemplatively with another who is seeking to discern God’s presence (however God is named) in the everyday experience of their life, thus enhancing growth in intimacy with God and in right relationship with all creation.
-This ministry has a long and revered history in the Christian tradition and has been practised by lay people, religious and ordained ministers.
-The focus of this ministry is the relationship between God and the person seeking direction.
+Spiritual direction is a process by which one person journeys contemplatively with another who is seeking to discern God’s presence (however God is named) in the everyday experience of their life, thus enhancing growth in intimacy with God, and right relationship with all creation.
+This ministry has a long and revered history across faith traditions, and in the Christian tradition has been practised by non-ordained people and ordained ministers.
+The focus of this ministry is the particular relationship between God and the person seeking direction.

 Who is a spiritual director?

-A spiritual director is one who helps the person coming for direction to notice how God’s Spirit is moving in his or her life.
-Spiritual directors act as spiritual guides or enablers rather than as organisers or instructors.
+A spiritual director is one who explores with the person coming for spiritual direction how the Divine is moving in his or her life.

-Spiritual directors have a sense of call to their ministry, a call that is complemented by appropriate gifts, education and formation which have been recognized by the faith community.
-They are able to listen contemplatively and respond appropriately from a depth of personal experience of life and faith.
-They are able to allow their Christian faith to grow and mature with an ever-deepening awareness and understanding of struggle, paradox and mystery.
-They are able to develop a wide vision embracing the various traditions of Christianity and respecting others’ faith traditions and spiritual perspectives.
+Spiritual directors have a sense of call to their ministry, a call that is complemented by appropriate gifts, education and formation which have been recognized by the community of spiritual directors.
+They listen contemplatively and respond appropriately from a depth of personal experience of life and faith.
+They allow their own spirituality to grow and mature with an ever-deepening awareness and understanding of struggle, paradox and mystery.
+They develop a wide vision embracing the various traditions of Christianity and respecting others’ faith traditions and spiritual perspectives.

 Spiritual directors cherish and foster an active contemplative spiritual practice, and regularly seek spiritual direction and supervision for themselves.